ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 Now you can use EDM classification with your Microsoft cloud services.
 For example, you can set up a DLP policy using EDM classification.

-## Part 3: Use EDM classification with your Microsoft cloud services (Example: DLP policy)
+## Part 3: Use EDM classification with your Microsoft cloud services

 EDM can be used with information protection features, such as [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
 As an example, the following procedure describes how to use EDM with a DLP policy that is created in the Office 365 Security & Compliance Center.